Step 3: Preliminary assessments of suitability

-By the end of 2014, all communities engaged in learning more about Canada's plan had entered Step 3.
-Learn more about these communities, as well as those no longer being studied.
+By the end of 2014, 21 communities engaged in learning more about Canada's plan had entered Step 3 and a gradual process of narrowing down had begun.
+Learn more about the sites still under consideration, as well as those areas no longer being studied.

 For an area to be considered, it must have potential to have a site that meets the robust requirements of the project.
 In Step 3, the NWMO and the interested community, and later the First Nation and Métis communities in the area and surrounding communities, work together to conduct studies to explore whether these requirements can be met.
 Four questions are explored:

 - Is there the potential to find a safe site?

 The safety, security, and protection of people and the environment are central to the siting process and entire project.

 - Is there the potential to foster the well-being of the community?

 Depending on the community, "well-being" might be defined as increased employment, the enhancement of the environment, infrastructure development, and so on.

 - Is there the potential for citizens in the community to continue to be interested in the process through subsequent steps?

 In a later step, the community must demonstrate that it is informed and willing to host the project.
 Continued interest and learning is important.

 - Is there the potential to foster the well-being of surrounding communities and to establish a foundation to move forward?